-Addictions counselor Saliha is finishing her Master of Science in Mental Health Counseling at Southern Methodist University and is looking forward to graduating soon.
-As a Lifeologie intern, Saliha works with individuals, couples, families, and adolescents — particularly those dealing with addiction, substance abuse and the resulting relationship issues.
+Saliha has a Master of Science in Mental Health Counseling from Southern Methodist University.
+At Lifeologie, Saliha works with individuals, couples, families, and adolescents — particularly those dealing with addictions, substance abuse and the resulting relationship issues.

 Saliha considers counseling one of her great loves in life, and wants to help instill hope and empower those around her.
 She finds the resilience, and strength people possess when going through tough life circumstances admirable, and believes that people have within themselves the power to grow, and accomplish their life goals.
 Having had the opportunity to experience living in varying cultures, she also has an interest in working with clients struggling with cultural roles and identity issues, such as balancing adjusting to a unique culture while also being authentic to self.
 Saliha is bilingual and speaks both Urdu and English fluently.